jackyoh/ohara-docs/content/en/docs/master/rest-api/volumes.md

     ```
 ## stop a volume info

 Stop a running volume and remove the volume data folder (dangerous).
-It is disallowed to stop a volume cluster used by a running.
+It is disallowed to stop a volume cluster used by a running zookeeper or broker container.

 *PUT /v0/volumes/$name/stop?group=$group[&force=true]*